beautyjoy/beautyjoy.github.io/summer-pd/index.md

 Below is our 2026 PD schedule for our PD workshops and links to the PD Application.

-*Please Note:* There is a limited number of stipend spots in our synchrous workshops, and priority will be given to those who apply before May 31, 2026.
+*Please Note:* There is a limited number of stipend spots in our synchronous workshops, and priority will be given to those who apply before May 31, 2026.

 <!-- <b>Apps are due by May 31, 2022.</b> -->